psranga/jeepial/docs/cal.md

   many coordinates as there are dimensions.
 This is *intrinsic complexity* and cannot be wished away.

-  But note that this is still abstract: we "reshaped" the data, but we didn't say anything about rows and cells as in a table.
+  This IAModel is still abstract: we "reshaped" the data, but we didn't say anything about rows and cells as in a table.

-  That will be a hint to the rest of the system that *this* IAModel can/should be matched up with some View to produce 2D output like on paper, text console, or in graphical viewport.
+  But the presence of two coordinates will be a hint to the rest of the system that this IAModel can/should be matched up with some View that produces *2D* output like on paper, text console, or in graphical viewport.

       date,dow,yy,mm,dd,monthweek,ycoor,xcoor,coorvalue
       2022-07-01,6,2022,07,01,1,1,5,1